-โข Builds on familiar CSS Grid syntax (fr units, subgrid, span, gap) so web developers already know most of the API
+โข Builds on familiar CSS Grid syntax (fr units, subgrid, gap, grid-column span) so existing web skills transfer directly

 import SwiftUI